adlnet/xAPI-Spec/xAPI-Communication.md

 * The LRS MAY support additional resources not described in this specification.
 * Past, current and future versions of this specification do not and will not define resource endpoints with path segments starting 'extensions/'.
-LRSs supporting additional resources not defined in this specification SHOULD define their endpoints with path segments starting 'extensions/'.
+LRSs supporting additional resources not defined in this specification SHOULD define their endpoints with path segments starting with 'extensions/'.

 <a name="stmtres"/>